 The qualification consists of six core units:

 - Developing English Language Skills – This module helps students to develop English language skills to be able to communicate effectively beyond simple everyday contexts.
 It aims to improve one’s reading, writing, listening and speaking and enables student to acquire a broad range of knowledge which can be used to confidently and effectively communicate in English.
 It guides students through Intermediate and Upper Intermediate levels of English language study.

 - Advanced English Language Skills – This module enables a student to put into practice the language acquired and develop this into an advanced user of English.
 Students will make extensive use of the four skills of speaking, reading, listening and writing, as well as extending the knowledge of complex grammar and advanced vocabulary.

 - English for Academic Purposes – This module helps students to develop the understanding and use of key linguistic skills where necessary to engage effectively in an academic environment.

 - Study and Communication Skills – This module equips students with the essential study skills needed to succeed at university level.
 Students will learn the basic skills necessary to conduct independent research, write academic papers, give formal oral presentations and apply what has been taught during lectures to your studies.

 - Culture Studies – This module enables students to gain awareness and an increased understanding of other cultures.
 Students will learn about various features of a foreign country and its culture, with a particular focus on student life and studying abroad.

 - Foundation Mathematics – This module builds upon student’s knowledge of mathematics whilst introducing new topics appropriate across a range of academic disciplines and for their future career.

-A further two units must be taken from a choice of six electives:
+A further two units must be taken from a choice of eight electives:

 - Introduction to Computer Science – This module provides a basic introduction to a range of IT topics including organisation of a computer system, the relationship between hardware and software, applications of computers, databases, networking (with a focus on the Internet), graphics and multimedia.